 A powerful tutorial with Python code, this guide explains everything about stock market data.
 The blog begins with showing where and how to fetch stock market data and download stock market data as a csv file.
 Then proceeds to plot the data and finally visualize and analyse the performance.
 It explains data analysis for different data types required for practices such as using minute frequency data, resampling data, fundamental data, futures and options data.
 Lastly, it describes how to create trading strategies with the help of data visualization in Python.

-Learn all about Pairs trading!
-Pairs trading, being one of the most important trading strategies, is used extensively by algorithmic traders.
+Discover the intricacies of Pairs trading, a pivotal trading strategy employed extensively by top algorithmic traders due to its significant impact.
 This blog explains the basics of Pairs Trading, covers the knowledge of choosing stocks for pairs trading, defining entry and exit points for strategy and much more.
 Towards the end, you will also be able to create a simple pairs trading strategy in excel on your own.

 Backtesting is one of the most important steps before beginning live trading in the financial markets.
 Once you create a trading strategy it is important to backtest the strategy on the basis of historical data.
 And how do you go about learning all of that?
 With this blog of course!
 Start from prerequisites, learn how to do backtesting, common mistakes made usually during the backtest, etc. and learn about various backtesting software.